Stefan-Radu/scripts/bwbb/README.md

 As stated, this script is just a `bitwarden-cli` wrapper.
 It offers minimal flexibility to simplify usage and maximize security.
 Thus, for password generation, uppercase, lowercase, numbers and symbols are used by default.
 You can opt-in to not use symbols.
 Also, for passphrases all words are capitalized and one number is included.
 For both, the length can be customized, but by default a password will be 15 characters in length and a passphrase will span 3 words.

 By default you have to input your account password for every use (excluding generation).
 However, there are multiple login options that you can read about in the [official documentation](https://bitwarden.com/help/cli/)

+## Use a custom clipboard manager

+By default `bwbb` uses `xsel` to save output to your clipboard.
+You can use whatever clipboard manager you like by setting the `BWBB_CLIPBOARD` environment variable to the full command that receives input from stdin and saves it to the default clipboard.
+You can make this permanent by setting the variable into your shell init file.

+### Tested examples

+* `BWBB_CLIPBOARD='xclip -selection clipboard -i'`